Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 * Debug Mode / non-debug mode

-You can either go and manually upload the files into a stage, or as in this tutorial, take the Snowflake CLI approach and run:
+In a manual environment you would have to upload the files to the stage APPLICATION_STAGE and then run other commands from a SQL worksheet, but instead, we are taking the Snowflake CLI approach and run:

 ```sh
     snow app run -i --database ip2location